What is a user journey map?

 The actual contents of an experience map will vary depending on what you’re trying to achieve, but there are several features common to most versions: phases, experience qualifiers, and interactions.
 Keep in mind that there are many different types of user journey maps that each address specific purposes.
 For this example, we'll build a basic type called an experience map.

 1. Outline your phases

 A user journey map is a single quadrant of a coordinate graph.
-Each interaction your users have is a point on this graph.
+Each interaction your users have is given a visual representation as a point on this graph.
 Before you start logging these points, you need to define the values for each axis.

 The horizontal axis of your map measures the time and sequence of your customer journey.
 The point furthest to the left of the graph should be the first interaction, and the furthest to the right should be the last interaction.
 Seeing as how a customer’s journey from discovery to power usage might contain dozens of points, it’s best to divide the horizontal axis into multiple phases.
 Commonly, user journey maps for products are segmented into the following phases:

 Visually, the first stage of building a journey map template might look something like this:

 Adding phases to your map delineates the different stages of a customer’s life cycle.
 A customer experiences your product in a specific sequence.
 They can’t use your product without first becoming aware of it.
 Setting up the correct framework of stages establishes how each touchpoint is affected by the one preceding it and affects the event that follows.